CCPM-IO/.github/CONTRIBUTING.md

 ### Releases

-The CCPM-IO uses [Semantic Versioning (SemVer)](https://semver.org/), [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) and [Release drafter](https://github.com/release-drafter/release-drafter) for versioning and release management.
+The CCPM I/O uses [Semantic Versioning (SemVer)](https://semver.org/), [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) and [Release drafter](https://github.com/release-drafter/release-drafter) for versioning and release management.
 Repository releases, including new features, bug fixes, and other updates, are managed through Pull Requests (PRs) to the main branch.
 Each release involves determining the type of release (major, minor, or patch), creating a PR, testing the release, and deploying the code to the production environment.
 A new GitHub release will be tagged with the appropriate version number and will include all changes in the main branch up to the commits in the PR.
-This information is more thoroughly described in the CCPM-IO [RELEASE.md](https://github.com/CCPM-IO/cart/blob/main/resources/RELEASE.md).
+This information is more thoroughly described in the CCPM I/O [RELEASE.md](https://github.com/CCPM-IO/cart/blob/main/resources/RELEASE.md).

 High-Level Release Process: